You may have to wait before your payments start.

 - how much money you have

-- why you don’t have a job
+- the reasons you don’t have a job.

 Ordinary waiting period